spacemeshos/smapp/README.md

   Env variable alias: `TEST_MODE`
 - `--check-interval` (number)
-  _e.g._ `./Spacemesh --check-interval=60` to check for updates every 60 seconds Smapp checks every N seconds for the updates the software updates and new config.
+  _e.g._ `./Spacemesh --check-interval=60` to check for updates every 60 seconds Smapp checks every N seconds for the software updates and new config.
-  If new config arrived — it automatically merges it with the custom User settings and restarts the Node.
+  If a new config arrived — it automatically merges it with the custom User settings and restarts the Node.
   Default: `3600` seconds, or every hour